-Non-attendance of classes WILL NOT cancel your registration nor will it relieve students of their financial obligation or entitle them to a refund.
+Non-attendance of classes will not cancel your registration nor will it relieve you of your financial obligation or entitle you to a refund.
 Failure to appropriately cancel registration with Cleary University may result in the assessing of additional administrative fees to the student's financial account balance.
-A student who is dismissed for academic or disciplinary reasons prior to the end of an academic term shall be liable for tuition and fees due for the term according to the tuition and fee liability schedule.
+A student who is dismissed for academic or disciplinary reasons prior to the end of an academic term shall be liable for tuition and fees due for the term according to the Tuition and Fee Liability Schedule.